 "An album that rocks and is dedicated to social justice, collective morals, emotions, varying perspectives, community and inclusivity." - Eat The Marshmallow

-"A big booster of free thinking and social justice, Jamie channels the rage of his punk and hard rock role models into messages of affirmation and personal growth.
+"A big booster of free thinking and social justice, Jamie channels the rage of their punk and hard rock role models into messages of affirmation and personal growth.
 Kids will like Jumpin’ Jamie because the music fun and loud and they can sing the hooks.
 There’s an underlying dynamism that propels “Never Mind the Blocks” to unanticipated, spirited heights.
 You’re gonna rock out with your juice box out." -GeekDad

 "All twelve songs on Never Mind The Blocks seek to inspire kids to be themselves, whether through being kind and gentle or bold and outspoken." -Hip NJ